jsmolka/blog/content/posts/workin/index.md

   }
   ```

   Each notification consists of a 16-bit flags field and its associated data.
 The flags field defines which parameters are present in the data stream.
-The size and resolution of each parameter is defined in the specification.
+The size and resolution of each parameter are defined in the specification.

   ```js
   const parameters = {